manoloramos/manoloramos/README.md

 Some things to know about me:

-- 🔨 I’m now working on my new personal website, based on ⚡ Vite & ⚛ React: [manoloramos.dev](https://www.manoloramos.dev)
+- 🔨 I’m now working on my new personal website, based on Vite ⚡ & React ⚛: [manoloramos.dev](https://www.manoloramos.dev)
-- 🌱 I’m currently learning more about Python, DevOps and React
+- 🌱 I’m currently learning more about Python, Angular and React
 - 💬 Ask me anything about videogames, cooking and birds
 - 💙 Always open to connecting!
 Reach me out on [in/manoloramos](https://www.linkedin.com/in/manoloramos/)
 - 👀 Some random facts: